Saturday, 31 December 2011

 I am blogging while my boys are watching Professor Brian Cox explaining Quantum Theory.
 That is to say James, Jamie and Davie, because Alasdair is not so interested in Physics and is upstairs using Facebook instead.
 Yes, Jamie is home, and I am so relieved to have him home safe after his scary and unpleasant experience early on Saturday morning.
 He has a big bump on the back of his head but his face is only slightly bruised.
 We didn't mention the incident to Grandma when she came round for tea!
 He is very philosophical about the experience and wants to put it behind him.
 Apart from that I have had a really lovely weekend.
 James' hangover yesterday gave me the opportunity for a magnificent long lie in bed, we had a relaxing Saturday night in, and today we went out for our traditional Christmas lunch with Heather and Ewan.
 I have such lovely memories, over quite a few years now, of this festive lunch with such great friends.
 We choose a restaurant in Glasgow, enjoy a lovely lunch and then usually make our way to Metropolitan to while away the afternoon chatting about all sorts of things.
 It has become very special to me, and I always look forward to it.
 One year, I think it was 2007, I was going through a very difficult time at work and I didn't think I could actually manage to go out for lunch, I didn't think I had the heart for it.
 James persuaded me to come out and despite everything, once we met up with Heather and Ewan and we were having our lunch and chatting, a weight seemed to lift off me and I started to enjoy Christmas and I was able to put aside my worries for a while.
 I did eventually tell Heather and Ewan about how that particular meal had cheered me up at a difficult time, but I am not sure that I was ever able to convey just how much it meant to me!
 This year we decided to try out that well known Glasgow restaurant, the Rogano.
 We have eaten in the cafe downstairs before but not upstairs.
 The restaurant is decorated in an art deco style, and was fairly quiet this afternoon; we sat at a round table at the back.
 The meal was delicious; they specialise in sea food and for my main course I had the sea bream with fish cake and James had smoked haddock wrapped in bacon.
 After our meal we ended up in Metropolitan as usual and had a very pleasant and relaxing afternoon.
 As Ewan pointed out, it's so nice to be able to chat freely and know that you don't need to "self-censor" your conversation, which is a mark of the trust between James and I and Heather and Ewan.
 I do enjoy our Christmas tradition!

-Saturday 17 December 2011
+Saturday, 17 December 2011

 Earth stood hard as iron

 It is very cold!
 During the night it must have thawed because from time to time we could hear snow and ice sliding off the roof, but by morning it the ground was hard frozen and slippery.
 At 4 a.m.
-I got a very worrying phone call from Jamie who had just been beaten up in a night club in Dundee.
+I got a very worrying phone call from Jamie who had just been involved a fight (not his fault) in a night club in Dundee.
 He had also been treated roughly by the bouncers and was now waiting for his friends outside an all night bakery, he was very upset and in pain.
 He was very worried because the police had become involved although he had not been charged.
 Needless to say I was extremely concerned and was about to drive to Dundee but Jamie promised me that his friends were about to take him home, and indeed he texted about quarter of an hour later to confirm that he was safe home, and one of his friends was going to sleep on his couch to make sure that he was ok.
 I had rather a disturbed night's sleep after that, however when I phoned Jamie at about nine he answered the phone and he sounded much better.
 He said he was packing up to come home, but over the course of the day, as the events of the night before receded in his mind, he changed his tune and is now planning to come home tomorrow morning.
 I won't be happy until he is safe home.
 James, David and I went in to the Outdoor Experience to get Davie's new ski jacket and salopettes which are his Christmas present.
 We are now at home for the evening; we have ordered a meal from Kai Lin and the four of us are preparing for a cosy evening at home.
 We will be watching the Strictly Come Dancing Final, at least I hope we will because I haven't run this past James yet!

 10.40 p.m. - I'm just about to go to bed after a very pleasant evening.
 James was very well-behaved and watched the excellent Strictly Come Dancing final, although I noticed that his attention had lapsed at one stage when he started attempting to play the didgeridoo!

-Friday 16 December 2011
+Friday, 16 December 2011

 Festive Friday